Chicken Enchilada Soup

 Instructions

-• Add 1 Tbsp of cooking oil along with the diced onion, finely diced jalapeño and minced garlic cloves to a large dutch oven or soup pot over medium heat.
+• Add 1 Tbsp cooking oil along with the diced onion, finely diced jalapeño, and minced garlic cloves to a large Dutch oven or soup pot over medium heat.
 Sauté for 2-3 minutes or until onions are soft and translucent.

-• Next add the all-purpose flour, chili powder, ground cumin, garlic powder, cayenne pepper, salt, and the remaining 2 Tbsp of cooking oil to the pot.
+• Next, add the flour, chili powder, ground cumin, garlic powder, cayenne pepper, salt, and remaining 2 Tbsp cooking oil to the pot.
 Stir well and cook the flour and spices with the vegetables for 2 minutes.

 • Add the tomato paste, drained black beans, fire roasted tomatoes, diced tomatoes with green chiles, frozen corn, and chicken broth to the pot.
 Stir all the ingredients together making sure to dissolve the tomato paste and scrape up any spices that may be stuck at the bottom of the pot.